 Five Below, which sells clothes, toys and candy to teenagers for $5 or less, is seeking as much as $163.5 million offering 9.62 million shares for $15 to $17 each.
 Five Below is selling half of the stock in the IPO to repay debt, while existing holders are offering the rest.

 London-based private-equity owner Advent International Corp., which is selling 2.8 million shares, will retain 52 percent of Five Below after the sale.
 The stock will be listed on the Nasdaq under the symbol FIVE.

-The midpoint of the range would value Philadelphia-based Five Below at $863 million, or about 2.7 times sales (FIVE) and 62 times net income in the 12 months through April 1, Bloomberg data show.
+The midpoint of the range would value Philadelphia-based Five Below at $863 million, or about 2.7 times sales (FIVE:US) and 62 times net income in the 12 months through April 1, Bloomberg data show.
 That’s more than triple the average price-to-sales ratio of 0.8 and earnings multiple of 20 for retailers such as Dollar General Corp., Dollar Tree Inc. and Big Lots Inc., according to Bloomberg data.

 “In the case of Five Below, it’s a hyper-growth specialty retailer,” said SuttonBrook’s Casey.
 “It’s not unforeseeable that their revenue base could double over the next two and a half to three years.”